Setting Goals in College

 Academic Goals to Achieve

-Earning a good GPA.
-At the top of most students’ minds is getting good grades.
+Earning a good GPA: At the top of many students’ minds is getting top grades.
 There are plenty of positives to achieving a high GPA, including more potential for scholarships or landing on the dean’s list.
 It might be a great resume-builder, too.
 You could aim for a certain GPA, or work on improving your number from last semester.

-Increasing professor facetime.
-Along with earning good grades, actually making an effort to get to know your professors could go a long way.
-Using your instructors’ office hours to clarify confusing topics instructors might help you understand class concepts better.
-And who knows, their references might lead yous to a really cool internship down the road.
+Increasing professor facetime: Along with earning good grades, actually making an effort to get to know your professors could go a long way.
+Using your instructors’ office hours to clarify confusing topics might help you understand class concepts better.
+And who knows, their references might lead you to a really cool internship down the road.

 Financial Goals to Set in College

-Finding an internship.
-The whole point of college is working to get a degree so you can set yourself up for success in your chosen field.
-One great way to get ahead could be to land an internship related to your major.
+Finding an internship: A key objective in college is to get a degree so you can get a great job in your chosen field.
+One great way to set yourself up for a job that pays well after you graduate is to land an internship related to your major.

 Should You Set More Than One Goal in College?